 Paying Off Debt vs Investing In Savings

-Finding some extra money laying around after paying the bills or finishing a shopping spree is always a great feeling, but what should you do with it?
+Finding some extra money laying around after paying the bills is always a great feeling, but what should you do with it?

 Do you have emergency savings?

-Maintaining an emergency savings account is essential.
-Life is full of surprises, and most of them can be considered more than expensive.
-Having a cushion for unexpected bills or necessary payments can be the difference between struggling and feeling fine on a daily basis.
-Most financial experts recommend having at least three month's worth of expenses saved for untimely occurrences.
+Life is full of surprises, and many unforeseen circumstances can be expensive so maintaining an emergency savings account is very important.
+Having a cushion for unexpected bills or necessary payments can be the difference between struggling and feeling at ease on a daily basis.

 How much debt are you really in?

-Calculate how much debt you're really in.
-Having any sort of debt can be bad for your line of credit, as well as future financial situations, but avoiding it altogether can be next to impossible.
-If you're keeping up with regular payments, you may be able to stash the extra cash in your savings, but if the debt is mounting, or the interest seems to be growing each minute, the money will most likely be best spent on eliminating debt.
+It’s important to know how much debt you are actually in.
+Having any sort of debt can have a negative impact on your credit as well as your future financial situations, but avoiding it altogether can be almost impossible.
+If you're keeping up with regular payments, you may be able to stash the extra cash in your savings account.
+However, if the debt is mounting or the interest seems to be growing each minute, the extra money will be better spent on eliminating your debt.